Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 A couple of weeks later, President Trump went even further.
 "I do believe Cuba is responsible," he said during a Rose Garden news conference.

-By that time, the U.S. had pulled most staff from its embassy in Havana and advised citizens to avoid traveling to Cuba.
+By that time, the U.S. had pulled most staff members from its embassy in Havana and had advised U.S. citizens to avoid traveling to Cuba.

-Nearly two years later, the State Department maintains that attacks did occur and people associated with the embassy in Havana were injured.
+Nearly two years later, the State Department maintains that attacks did occur and that people associated with the embassy in Havana were injured.

 But a number of prominent scientists are now challenging that assertion.

-There is "no evidence" of an attack, says Sergio Della Sala, a professor of human cognitive neuroscience at the University of Edinburgh in the U.K. "There is no data whatsoever that these people are suffering from any brain injury."
+There is "no evidence" of an attack, says Dr. Sergio Della Sala, a professor of human cognitive neuroscience at the University of Edinburgh in the U.K. "There is no data whatsoever that these people are suffering from any brain injury."

 Other scientists say the case for what they now often call "Havana syndrome" involves a troubling mix of secrecy, conjecture and shoddy science.
 Many now doubt it ever happened.